Advertising Standards Authority (United Kingdom): Ofcom

 The ASA can also refer problematic broadcast advertisers to Ofcom, as well as video-on-demand providers and video-sharing platforms.
 Broadcasters have ultimate responsibility for advertisements shown on their channels and are therefore directly answerable to Ofcom, their licensing authority.
 Ofcom has powers to fine or revoke licences.
 For example, following more than 1,000 complaints to the ASA about the shopping channel Auction World.tv, the ASA referred the matter to Ofcom, which found the company in breach of its licence and fined it.
 Auction World.tv ended up in administration and went out of business.

 Noteworthy rulings

-Coinbase

-United States company Coinbase has been historically subjected to notable regulatory action on two occasions.
-In 2011, the ASA issued a ruling against broadcast advertisements from Coinbase which were withdrawn on the grounds that "the ad was misleading because it failed to illustrate the risk of the investment;" and the characterization of Coinbase's competition as 'unregulated' contributed to the missaprehension that Coinbase was regulated, safe, ergonomic, and intuitive in a way advertisers found inconsistent.

-In August 2025, Coinbase was again subject to censor by the ASA and affiliated CAP, for an advertisements entitled 'Everything is Fine' which was stated to "Rejected by Clearcast for broadcast TV".
-The advertisement presents a satirical depiction of British commoners performing a musical number and singing about how fine life is, whilst living in miserable conditions, walking filthy trash covered streets, living in dense accommodations with non family members, exposure to disease and pollution, "strategic realignment" resulting in lay off, and becoming a delivery driver. the advertisements was universally withheld from UK broadcast, though, no formal ruling, investigatory note, public complaint, or breached statute has been identified by the ASA as a basis for this action.
-The event has become a subject of political interest by commentators who allege that the ban was undertaken for political censorious reasons, and, for its less than charitable depiction of the status quo in Britain.

 Apple Inc.

 Apple has been involved in two major rulings by the ASA; its claim to be selling "the world's fastest personal computer" in 2004, its Power Mac G5 system, was judged to be unsubstantiated.
 The complaints against two other claims made in advertising for the product were not upheld.
 Later, in August 2008, an advertisement for the iPhone was banned because of false claims that it could access "all of the Internet"due to its lack of support of major plug-ins such as Flash.